 NSW Remote Working Insights

-Our NSW Remote Working Insights series provides new evidence and insights on the longer-term implications of remote working for New South Wales, supporting public policy development and workforce planning into the future.
+This series provides new evidence and insights on the long-term implications of remote and hybrid working.

-The first report in our series unpacks our experience during COVID-19 and what it means for the future of work.
+The first report in this series unpacks our experience during COVID-19 and what it means for the future of work.

-- set out our analysis of the literature, to provide a balanced, evidence-based view of what a shift towards remote working means for NSW policymakers, businesses, and the public; and
+- set out our analysis of the literature, to provide a balanced, evidence-based view of what a shift towards remote working means for NSW policymakers, businesses, and the publicA

 - explore a ‘hybrid model’ that could combine the best aspects of both remote and on-site work.